How can I register?

-We offer Summertimes Junior Day Camp for rising preschoolers (ages 3 and 4).
+We offer Junior Day Camp for rising preschoolers (ages 3 and 4).
 Otherwise, all campers must be at least 5 years old at the time of the camp session to attend.

 What is your refund policy?

-All deposits are non-refundable.
-Prior to two weeks before the start of your camper's session, you may request to withdraw a child from a program and all but the deposit will be refunded.
-Within two weeks of the start of your camper's session, all registration fees are non-refundable.
+no later than June 15.
+After June 15, all registration fees are non-refundable.
 Summertimes does not allow make-up days or prorate for any absence from a program, including illness, dismissal, or other separation from the Summertimes program.
 Should your family have health concerns related to COVID-19, please contact the Summer Programs Office

 Upon request by a parent or guardian, Summertimes may allow a camper to switch to a different program session in its discretion and depending on availability.

 In order to comply with CDC guidelines related to COVID-19, we are unable to offer Morning Care or Extended Day for Summer 2020.

 Do you offer transportation between the SSSAS campuses?

 Due to our limited camps and classes for Summer 2020, and in order to comply with CDC guidelines related to COVID-19, we will not be offering shuttle service between the Lower School and Upper School campuses.
 If you have campers enrolled in camps at both campuses during the same week, we suggest you drop your camper attending the Lower School Campus first, and pick up your camper at the Upper School Campus first.

 Do you provide lunch?

 You may order lunch for your camper on a weekly basis from our partner, Fairfax Food Services.
 For lunch program details, please visit the Lunch and Snacks section of our Parent Guide